Your browser does not support iframes.

 Imagine if your child has cancer, you have no access to transportation and the nearest hospital is many miles away.
 Then imagine, when you finally trudge wearily into the hospital, you are told there are no medicines to treat your daughter or your son’s cancer.

-At the end of 2018, this was the reality for many in Ethiopia, where many essential medicines used to treat children with cancer were running very low.
+This has been the reality for many in Ethiopia, where essential medicines used to treat children with cancer have been running low.
 Bitew Tesfaye, a farm laborer and father to seven children, travelled to Addis Ababa, the country’s capital, hoping to find treatment for his six-year old daughter, who has been diagnosed with Hodgkin Lymphoma.

 “We come from far away, hoping for our children to get well,” he said.
 “We start treatment and begin to see light, but, when we are told medicine is not available or only available in a private pharmacy, our hope fades.”